 Historically, the form of stock awards available for grant was limited to stock options or restricted stock.
-However, under the 2010 Stock Incentive Plan, employees may receive grants of stock options, restricted stock, or restricted stock units, stock appreciation rights and other stock-based awards.
-At March 25, 2018, an aggregate of 219,584 shares were available for grants of options or stock appreciation rights or 188,933 shares were available for grants of restricted stock or restricted stock units under the Nathan's 2010 Stock Incentive Plan.
-Restricted stock and restricted stock units will be subject to such restrictions as the Board or Compensation Committee may impose.
+However, under the 2010 Stock Incentive Plan, as amended, employees may receive grants of stock options, restricted stock, or restricted stock units, stock appreciation rights and other stock-based awards.
+At March 29, 2020, an aggregate of 208,584 shares were available for grants of options or stock appreciation rights or 184,808 shares were available for grants of restricted stock or restricted stock units under the Nathan's 2010 Stock Incentive Plan, as amended.
+Restricted stock and restricted stock units will be subject to such restrictions as the Compensation Committee may impose.
 Under the terms of the 2010 Stock Incentive Plan, the term of any stock options may be no more than five years.
 The term of an option is determined at the time of grant.
-The purchase price of the shares of Common Stock subject to each option granted is not less than 100% of the fair market value of our Common Stock at the date of grant.
+The purchase price of the shares of our common stock subject to each option granted is not less than 100% of the fair market value of our common stock at the date of grant.

 Our 2010 Stock Incentive Plan provides that the Compensation Committee may adjust the number of shares under outstanding awards and for which future awards may be granted in the event of reorganization, stock split, reverse split, stock dividend, cash dividend, exchange or combination of shares, merger or any other change in capitalization.
 The participants in these plans may include officers, directors and employees of, or consultants to, Nathan's and its subsidiaries or affiliates.
+Stockholders of the Company approved the Company's 2019 Stock Incentive Plan which is effective July 1, 2020.
+Effective July 1, 2020, all grants shall be pursuant to the Company's 2019 Stock Incentive Plan.
 See "Equity Plan Information."